spine/hem/README.md

 ###Testing

-[Testacular](https://github.com/aeischeid/hem/tree/testacular) is a neat little tool that we leverage with hem.
+[Karma(formally Testacular)](http://karma-runner.github.io/0.8/index.html) is a neat little tool that we leverage with hem.

     hem test